clojure-data-science-course/blog/resources/templates/md/posts/2018-12-15-suggested-project-probabilistic-programming-examples.md

 #### Books

-- [Draft](https://arxiv.org/pdf/1809.10756.pdf) of an upcoming book about probabilistic programming (by Jan-Willem van de Meent, Brooks Paige, Hongseok Yang and Frank Wood)
+- A [draft](https://arxiv.org/pdf/1809.10756.pdf) of an upcoming book about probabilistic programming (by Jan-Willem van de Meent, Brooks Paige, Hongseok Yang and Frank Wood)

 #### Talks